 - 1 50-ohm coaxial RF cables with PL-259 connectors.
 When using a transceiver with multiple antenna outputs such as the K3, be sure the correct antenna connection is selected.
-The KAT500 allows up to three antenna connections, selected from the front panel (See Operation, pg 8). - Two wire power cable with a female 2.1 mm coaxial connector (supplied).
+The KAT500 allows up to three antenna connections, selected from the front panel (See Operation, page 9). - (2) Two wire power cable with a female 2.1 mm coaxial connector (supplied).
 Connect to the station 11 to 15 VDC power supply with the white striped lead to the positive terminal.
 Do not take this power from the K3's 12 VDC output connector, even if it has been upgraded for 1 Ampere. - 3 DB15 interface cables with male and female connectors.
-Do not use common VGA cables; they are not wired correctly for this use (See Interface Cable Wiring on page 8).
+Do not use common VGA cables; they are not wired correctly for this use (See Interface Cable Wiring on page 9).
 You can order E850463 from Elecraft or you can make your own.
 These cables provide the best integration of the KAT500 with the K3 and KPA500 by: - Including the essential Key line that inhibits the KPA500 amplifier.
 The Key line circuit passes through the KAT500 where it is automatically opened whenever a KAT500 tune operation occurs.
 This inhibits the KPA500 to avoid applying excessive RF power while the KAT500 is tuning.
 If you need access to the key line to control external equipment, see Elecraft K3 Transceiver and KPA500 Amplifier with Separate Key Line on page 5. - Providing band data from the K3 to the KAT500 that allows it to switch to the current band at the same time as the K3 instead of waiting until RF is applied and allows the KPA500 amplifier to send the K3 status information (see the KPA500 Owner's Manual for complete details).

-4 Computer interface cable with a 3.5 mm T-R-S connector at one end and USB connector at the other end supplied with the KAT500 (supplied).
-Not required for normal operation, but used for controlling the KAT500 from a personal computer, customizing the KAT500's operation or for updating firmware (see Utility Program on page 12).
+(4) Computer interface cable (supplied).
+USB connector to 3.5 mm T-R-S connector.
+Not required for normal operation, but used for controlling the KAT500 from a personal computer, customizing the KAT500's operation or for updating firmware (see Utility Program on page 14).